 Good Huntin’, Good Eatin’

-But by the time Franklin defended the noble turkey, they were disappearing from the New England countryside.
+But by the time Franklin defended the noble turkey, it was vanishing from the New England countryside.

 The wild turkey started to disappear from New England as early as 1672.
 That year travel writer John Josslyn wrote that the English and Indians ‘had destroyed the breed [in New England], so that ’tis very rare to meet with a wild Turkie in the Woods.’